dxps/postgres_playground/pgbackrest_xp/readme.md

 mkdir data && chmod 700 data && cd data
 ```

-In this `data` directory we'll put the Patroni configuration file.
-So, we'll do it for all three `pgX` hosts in the next steps.
+In that `data` directory we'll put the Patroni configuration file named `patroni.yml`.\
+So, in the next section we'll do it on all three `pgX` hosts.

 ### Patroni configuration

-In `pg1` host, put the following into the `patroni.yaml` file:
+In `pg1` host, put the following into the `patroni.yml` file:

 ```yaml
 scope: postgres